LEGO® Education SPIKE™ Prime FAQs

 You can only use the special Rechargeable Battery that comes with the Hub and the SPIKE Prime Set.
 The battery is charged using the micro USB cable that’s included in the set.
 The Rechargeable Battery is also available to buy as a separate item (45610 – LEGO Technic™ Large Hub Battery).

-If you’re having issues starting or connecting your Hub, you might see the Center Button light up in a color that represents an error code.
-See below for an overview of the color error codes and how to fix the errors.
+If you’re having issues starting or connecting your Hub, you might see the Center Button light up with a color-coded error message.
+Here's an overview of the error messages and how to fix them. .

 The Center Button is flashing red

-There was an error on your Hub or with the code it was trying to run.
-You will likely be able to solve this by fixing errors in the code and running it again, but in rare cases you might have to restart the Hub by holding the Center Button for approximately 3 seconds.
+There was an error on your Hub or with the program it was trying to run.
+This can likely be solved by fixing errors in the your program, and running it.
+In rare cases, you might have to restart the Hub by holding down the Center Button for approximately 3 seconds.

 The Center Button is flashing orange

-The battery on your Hub is running low.
+Your Hub's battery is running low.
 Connect the Hub via the USB cable to begin charging the battery.

 The Center Button is green

-Your Hub has stopped - most likely due to lost connection.
-Restart it by holding the Center Button for approximately 3 seconds.
+Your Hub has stopped working, - most likely due to a lost connection.
+Restart it by holding down the Center Button for approximately 3 seconds.

 The Center Button is blue

-Your Hub needs an update that requires USB cable connection.
-Connect it to a computer via USB cable and start a Hub OS update in the SPIKE Prime App.
+Your Hub needs an update that requires a USB cable connection.
+Connect your Hub to a device via USB cable, and start the Hub OS update in the SPIKE App.

 The Connection Button is flashing violet/green/blue

-Your Hub has recently been updated and needs a restart.
-Restart it by holding the Center Button for approximately 20 seconds.
+Your Hub OS has been recently updated, and your Hub needs to be restarted.
+Restart your Hub by holding down the Center Button for approximately 20 seconds.